-The family pet can also help provide a sense of security when one parent must deploy.
+The family pet can help provide a sense of security when one parent must deploy as well.
 Pets can serve as a coping mechanism and important attachment figures for children during a parent’s deployment.
 Psychologists have found that children in single-parent families feel more closely bonded to their pets than children with two parents present at all times.

-Pets can provide life lessons as well.
-Children learn about birth, injury, illness and death, from the life cycle of a pet.
+Pets can provide life lessons, too.
+Children learn about birth, injury, illness and death from the life cycle of a pet.
 In addition, kids develop a sense of responsibility by caring for a pet, and animals can connect children with nature and teach them to respect other living things.